Snowshoeing is a great way to get outside in the winter!

 National Park Entrance Fees

-The park pass covers everyone in the car for per-vehicle sites and for up to 4 adults for per-person sites.
+$80.00 For the America the Beautiful/National Park Pass.
+The pass covers entrance fees to all US National Park Sites and over 2,000 Federal Recreation Fee Sites for an entire year and covers everyone in the car for per-vehicle sites and up to 4 adults for per-person sites.

-Buy on REI.com and REI will donate 10% of pass proceeds to the National Forest Foundation, National Park Foundation, and the U.S. Endowment for Forestry & Communities.
+Buy your pass at this link, and REI will donate 10% of pass proceeds to the National Forest Foundation, National Park Foundation, and the U.S. Endowment for Forestry & Communities.

-Free Entrance Days -Mark your calendars with the five free entrance days the National Park Service offers annually.
+National Park Free Entrance Days -Mark your calendars with the five free entrance days the National Park Service offers annually.

 Leave a Reply